-This section expands the results of the previous section to conclude with a multi-threaded algorithm for computing the global minimum in the case of non convex polyhedral constraints.
-Since the algorithm is not dependent on a starting feasible point, we find all the local optimum as they meet the necessary criteria, and the optimal of the points that meet the necessary criteria is the global optimum.
-Our non convex constraints algorithm exploits the representation of non convex polyhedrons to achieve faster results than the convex algorithm presented above.
+This section expands the results of the previous section to conclude with a multi-threaded algorithm for computing the minimum over non-convex polyhedral constraints.
+The expanded algorithm finds all local minimums as they meet The Necessary Criteria, and minimum of the points that meet The Necessary Criteria is the global optimum.
+Our non-convex constraints algorithm exploits the representation of non-convex polyhedra to achieve faster results than the convex algorithm presented above.

-We will work with the description from \cite{edelsbrunner1995algebraic} for non convex polyhedra, where the polyhedron is represented by its faces, where each face, a convex polyhedron itself, has knowledge of its own faces and its neighbors.
-Together with the definition of non convex polyhedra in \cite{edelsbrunner2001geometry}, we define a non convex polyhedron as follows.
+We will work with the description from \cite{edelsbrunner1995algebraic} for non-convex polyhedra, where the polyhedron is represented by its faces, where each face, a convex polyhedron itself, has knowledge of its own faces and its neighbors.
+Together with the definition of non-convex polyhedra in \cite{edelsbrunner2001geometry}, we define a non-convex polyhedron as follows.